 Other antagonistic jötnar include Skaði and her father Þjazi, who kidnapped the goddess Iðunn and held her captive.
 Thor has a run-in with a giant called King Útgarða-Loki, ruler of a great jötunn kingdom who horribly embarrasses the god by cheating at contests of strength and vitality.
 Thor’s duel with the great giant Hrungnir is so fierce that he has a piece of the giant’s whetstone permanently lodged in his head, and the wily giant Þrymr steals Mjölnir and ransoms it for Freya’s hand in marriage.

 For every dastardly jötunn in the lore, there is a beautiful giantess who joins the Æsir and works towards the greater good.
-Many of the gods marry giantesses, and in fact most of the gods have giant’s blood running through their veins. Óðin, Frigga, Váli, Víðarr, and Thor are all directly descended from jötnar (Frigga and Thor even have the same mother, the giantess Jörð) and Sleipnir and Hel are also both children of a giant – Loki.
+Many of the gods marry giantesses, and in fact most of the gods have giant’s blood running through their veins. Óðin, Frigg, Váli, Víðarr, and Thor are all directly descended from jötnar (Frigg and Thor even have the same mother, the giantess Jörð) and Sleipnir and Hel are also both children of a giant – Loki.
 Freyr marries Gerð, with whom he falls in love at first sight, and Njörðr marries the feisty giantess Skaði after the gods kill her father.
-Mímir, the renowned counselor of Óðin and guardian of the well of wisdom, is also thought to have been a jötunn.
+Mímir, the renowned counselor and uncle of Óðin, and guardian of the well of wisdom, is also thought to have been a jötunn.

 The differences between the giants and the gods are sometimes very distinct and dramatic, and sometimes they are indistinguishable.
 Some of the jötnar are hideous or horrific in appearance, with claws, fangs, and deformed faces or bodies.
 They can be enormous in size or normal human-sized.
 Some of them are described with many heads, such as Þrívaldi who had nine of them, and still others are not humanoid at all, such as Jörmungandr, Sleipnir, and Fenrir.
 The relationship between the gods and giants is always a complex one.